turingschool/gear-up/m1_citizenship/session_3_intro_extro_ambivert_styles.markdown

 * Facilitator: Give students a 5 minute warning and ensure that they have made it to the last question.

+### Gallery Walk (5 minutes)

+Students walk around the room to read what's been written on the various charts.
+They should note any new ideas or perspectives they want to remember.

-### Small Group Discussion # 2 (15 minutes)
+### Small Group Discussion # 2 (10 minutes)

-* Facilitator:  Ask extroverts to raise their hands.
+* Facilitator:  Ask students who feel like they are more extroverted to raise their hands.
 With hands raised, ask two extroverts to find two introverts (people with their hands down) and form new groups.
 Ambiverts should break into different groups so they are with people from across the spectrum.

 In your new groups, share these two questions with your group.
 Everyone should have a chance to share without interruption.

 * How do you think you're perceived by those who don't share this same working style?

-Create a chart outlining your needs:
 * What do you need from other working styles to be at your best?
 Think about in terms of starting a paired project, when you're in the middle of the project, when you're getting ready for evaluations, when you're preparing to give feedback, etc.

 ## Whole Group Share (5 min)